-- there are 3,150 businesses in Pendle 89% of these are micro (up to nine employees) 9% of Pendle businesses are in the manufacturing sector. - nearly half of Pendle's new businesses are still going after five years and Pendle has a 46.6% five year survival rate - this is higher than the UK (39.1%) - nearly three in ten jobs in Pendle are in the manufacturing sector, which is significantly higher than the national figure of 8% - in contrast, there are fewer professional jobs in the area (4% Pendle vs 9% across Great Britain)
+- There are 3,150 businesses in Pendle 89% of these are micro (up to nine employees) 9% of Pendle businesses are in the manufacturing sector. - 2,965 businesses in Pendle 89% of these are micro (up to nine employees) and 1 in 10 Pendle businesses are in the manufacturing sector. - Nearly half of Pendle's new businesses are still going after five years and Pendle has a 48.1% five-year survival rate this is higher than the UK (44.1%)46.6% five year survival rate this is higher than the UK (39.1%) - Nearly three in ten jobs in Pendle are in the manufacturing sector, which is significantly higher than the national figure of 98% - In contrast, there are fewer professional jobs in the area (4% Pendle vs 9% across Great Britainthe UK)

-- median weekly pay in Pendle is £586 compared with £696 across the North West and £729 for Great Britain - Over 6% of economically active people in Pendle are considered to be unemployed.
-This higher than the national figure of 3.8% - 7 in 10 residents of working age are in employment.
+- Median weekly pay in Pendle is £477 compared with £578 across the North West and £613 for Great Britain£586 compared with £696 across the North West and £729 for Great Britain - One in ten working-age people in Pendle claim out-of-work benefits this is higher than the national figure of 8.4%.
+Over 6% of economically active people in Pendle are considered to be unemployed.
+This higher than the national figure of 3.8% - Two thirds of Pendle adults are in employment, which is lower than the North West (73%) and UK (75%).7 in 10 residents of working age are in employment.
 This is lower than the North West (73%) and UK (76%).